HMAS

 Ohio Class cruise missile submarine (SSGN), USS Ohio, berths alongside Diamantine Pier, Fleet Base West with Collins Class submarine, HMAS Waller, in the foreground.

-HMAS Waller is named after Captain Hector 'Hec' Waller, DSO and Bar, RAN who distinguished himself in action during World War II.
+HMAS Waller is named after Captain Hector 'Hec' Waller, DSO and Bar, RAN who distinguished himself in action during the Second World War.
 Waller was Captain of the cruiser HMAS Perth (I) that was part of a combined Allied force when it was intercepted by the Japanese.
 All except Perth (I) and USS Houston were sunk.
 Later, the two ships were intercepted by a Japanese invasion fleet escorted by two cruisers and 12 destroyers.
 Enormous damage was inflicted on the Japanese fleet.
 Waller ordered Perth (I) be abandoned as the Japanese closed in.
 Perth (I) was sunk with her captain, but not before he had fired two torpedo tubes at the convoy.
 Houston was sunk shortly afterwards.

 HMAS Waller conducts a dive incline trial at Fleet Base West.